ashikun/zombiesplit/README.md

 where `scd11.toml` is a game specification file (conveniently, this is the one pre-packed with zombiesplit as an example).
 The game will be stored into the database as the filename less its extension (so `scd11`.)

+The default location for the zombiesplit database, if not configured otherwise in `server.toml`, is `zombiesplit.db` in the same directory as `assets`.

 ### Operation